davidtwco/rfcs/text/0000-build-std/5-stage-1b.md

-Cargo supports changing the profiles of these dependencies in a `[profile.dev.build-override]` section, and while this proposal does not allow changing the profile of the standard library and we expect that the use cases for doing so for build dependenies are minimal (see [stage1a][stage1a-host-deps]), users may expect to be able to do so.
+Cargo supports changing the profiles of these dependencies in a `[profile.dev.build-override]` section, and while this proposal does not allow changing the profile of the standard library and we expect that the use cases for doing so for build dependencies are minimal (see [stage1a][stage1a-host-deps]), users may expect to be able to do so.
 What they may not expect, however, is the increase in build times from needing to build the standard library an additional time for these dependencies.